-As of January 31, 2022, ZeroFox had aggregate U.S. federal and state net operating loss carryforwards, or NOLs, of \$101.9 million, which may be available to offset future taxable income for income tax purposes, and portions of which expire in various years.
+As of January 31, 2023, ZeroFox had U.S. federal and state net operating loss carryforwards, or NOLs, available to offset future federal and state taxable income of approximately \$145.6 million and \$79.6 million, respectively, and portions of which expire in various years.
 A lack of future taxable income would adversely affect our ability to utilize these NOLs before they expire.
 Under the Tax Cuts and Jobs Act of 2017 (the "Tax Act"), as modified by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), federal NOLs incurred in tax years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs in tax years beginning after December 31, 2020 is limited to 80% of taxable income.
 It is uncertain if and to what extent various states will conform to the Tax Act or the CARES Act.

 In addition, under Section 382 of the Code, a corporation that undergoes an "ownership change" (as defined under Sections 382 and 383 of the Code and applicable Treasury Regulations) is subject to limitations on its ability to utilize its pre-change NOLs and certain other tax attributes to offset post-change taxable income or taxes.
-We are in the process of conducting, but have not yet completed, a Section 382 review in connection with the Business Combination, but it is likely that the Business Combination constituted an ownership change that would limit our ability to use our pre-change NOLs and certain other tax attributes on a going forward basis.
+In connection with the Business Combination, we conducted a Section 382 review which determined the Business Combination constituted an ownership change.
+However, this will not affect our ability to realize the NOL carryforwards on a going forward basis provided we have sufficient taxable income, subject to the annual limitation.
 In addition, we may experience future ownership changes under Section 382 of the Code that could further affect our ability to utilize our NOLs to offset our income.
 Furthermore, our ability to utilize NOLs of companies that we have acquired or may acquire in the future may be subject to limitations.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
 For these reasons, we may not be able to utilize a material portion of the NOLs reflected on our balance sheet, even if we attain profitability, which could potentially result in increased future tax liability to us and could adversely affect our operating results and financial condition.